Drug Checking Findings: January-June 2025

 Sample Collection

 PDPH SUPHR staff collected primarily drug litter samples, including glassine bags, centrifuge tubes, and other paraphernalia, found in public spaces between January and June 2025 (Table 1).
 While these samples provide valuable insight into drug use patterns, their origin and handling introduce uncertainty.
 It is often unclear whether the detected substances were sold together, mixed by the person who consumed the drug, or contaminated after disposal.
+Because these results are based on a limited sample, they should not be considered representative of the broader drug market in Philadelphia.

 The CFSRE laboratory utilizes innovative analytical techniques for drug testing, employing comprehensive non-targeted data acquisition through gas chromatography-mass spectrometry (GC-MS) and liquid chromatography-quadrupole time-of-flight mass spectrometry (LC-QTOF).